 - In a 2013 article in a German newspaper, Cohen openly advocated for the imposition of German sanctions on Israel.
 In a 2014 MI blog post titled “No to Blind Solidarity with Israel,” Cohen wrote that “Tel Aviv’s policies endanger Israeli as well as Palestinian society.
 Europe is obliged to intervene” (NGO Monitor translation).

 - Issa Rabadi, program manager at the RLS Ramallah office, has worked previously for BADIL and the Kanan Coalition Project.

-- BADIL was founded to promote a Palestinian “right of return” and a leader of international BDS campaigns.
+- BADIL was founded to promote a Palestinian “right of return” and is a leader of international BDS campaigns.
 BADIL holds annual “right of return contests” and has published antisemitic cartoons on its website, as well as imagery promoting the elimination of Israel, which is a widely recognized form of antisemitism.

 |Zochrot||NIS 79,685||NIS 81,240|

 |Association for Civil Rights in Israel (ACRI)||NIS 71,327|